Standard Setup of Toolchain for Windows¶

 The easiest way to install ESP-IDF’s prerequisites is to download the ESP-IDF Tools installer from this URL:

-The installer also offers to download one of the ESP-IDF release versions.
-Please choose a directory for downloading ESP-IDF.
+The installer also downloads one of the ESP-IDF release versions, or offers to use an existing one, if already present on your PC.
+If you don’t have one, please choose a directory for downloading ESP-IDF.
 The recommended directory is

 %userprofile% is your home directory.
 If you do not have it yet, please run the following command to create a new one: